The Wolf and the Lion: At Winterfell

-Theon grows jealous of Tyrion after his favorite prostitute Ros taunts him.
-To take Bran's mind off his paralysis and his mother's departure, Maester Luwin suggests that Bran learn the art of Dothraki horseback archery.
+Theon Greyjoy grows jealous of Tyrion Lannister after his favorite prostitute, Ros, taunts him.
+To take Bran Stark's mind off his paralysis and his mother's departure, Maester Luwin suggests that Bran learn the art of Dothraki horseback archery.

 In the Vale

-Catelyn leads her entourage east through the Mountains of the Moon to the Vale, with her prisoner, Tyrion.
-They are attacked by barbarians, and Tyrion saves Catelyn.
-Arriving at the Eyrie, ruled by Jon Arryn's widow Lysa – Catelyn's unstable sister – Catelyn meets her eight-year-old nephew Robin, whom Lysa still breast-feeds.
+Catelyn Stark leads her entourage east through the Mountains of the Moon to the Vale, with her prisoner, Tyrion.
+Barbarians attack them, and Tyrion saves Catelyn.
+Arriving at the Eyrie, ruled by Jon Arryn's widow, Lysa, Catelyn's psychologically unstable sister, Catelyn meets her eight-year-old nephew Robin, whom Lysa still breastfeeds.
 Tyrion is consigned to the Eyrie's "sky cells" while Lysa prepares to pass judgment on him as an accomplice in her husband's murder.

 In King's Landing

-After Ned convinces Robert not to join the tourney, the crowd watches The Mountain joust with Ser Loras Tyrell, the "Knight of Flowers", who wins by riding a mare in heat, distracting the Mountain's stallion.
-The Mountain beheads his horse and attempts to kill Loras, but The Hound, the Mountain's brother, intervenes.
+After Ned Stark convinces Robert Baratheon not to join the tourney, the crowd watches Gregor "the Mountain" Clegane joust with Ser Loras Tyrell, the "Knight of Flowers", who wins by riding a mare in heat, distracting the Mountain's stallion.
+The Mountain beheads his horse and attempts to kill Loras, but Sandor "the Hound" Clegane, the Mountain's brother, intervenes.

-Varys reveals to Ned that Arryn was killed by a poison called the "Tears of Lys", and suggests that Arryn's slain squire Ser Hugh of the Vale was the poisoner.

-In training, Arya chases a cat through the Red Keep and overhears a conversation between Varys and Illyrio, who appear to be plotting against the throne.
+Varys reveals to Ned that Jon Arryn was killed by a poison called the "Tears of Lys" and suggests that Arryn's slain squire, Ser Hugh of the Vale, was the poisoner.
+In training, Arya Stark chases a cat through the Red Keep and overhears a conversation between Varys and Illyrio, who appear to be plotting against the throne.
 Arya tries to warn her father but is unable to identify the plotters.
 Yoren, a Night's Watch recruiter, informs Ned of Catelyn's arrest of Tyrion.

-News of Daenerys's pregnancy reaches the Small Council.
-Fearing an invasion by the Targaryen-Dothraki alliance, Robert orders that Daenerys and her unborn child, along with Viserys, be assassinated.
-Ned refuses and resigns the office of Hand of the King.
-As Robert drinks in sorrow, Cersei visits him and they talk about the serious threat the Dothraki pose, and their failed marriage.
-Renly is convinced by Loras, his lover, that he should be king instead.
+News of Daenerys Targaryen's pregnancy reaches the Small Council.
+Fearing an invasion by the Targaryen–Dothraki alliance, Robert orders that Daenerys and her unborn child, along with Viserys III Targaryen, be assassinated.
+Ned refuses and resigns as Hand of the King.
+As Robert drinks in sorrow, Cersei Lannister visits him and they talk about the serious threat the Dothraki pose and their failed marriage.
+Renly Baratheon is convinced by Loras, his lover, that he should be king instead.

-Littlefinger reveals to Ned that Arryn was searching for Robert's bastards.
-Ned is ambushed by Jaime, and claims responsibility for Tyrion's arrest, leading to a brutal fight; Ned's guards are killed, including captain Jory Cassel; Ned duels Jaime, but one of Jaime's men spears Ned through the leg from behind.
+Petyr "Littlefinger" Baelish reveals to Ned that Arryn was searching for Robert's bastards.
+Ned is ambushed by Jaime Lannister, who claims responsibility for Tyrion's arrest, leading to a brutal fight; Ned's guards are killed, including Captain Jory Cassel.
+Ned duels Jaime, but one of Jaime's men spears Ned through the leg from behind.
 Jaime lets Ned live, demanding his brother's return.